thindil/tashy/README.md

 The library (in the static version) is available also as a Docker container with GNAT GPL version.

-* For the development version of the library, you can use this command to
-download:

-`docker pull thindil/gnat-tashy-devel`

 * For the stable version of the library, you can use this command to download:

 `docker pull thindil/gnat-tashy`